 04 of 04

 Color: Another tubing factor to consider is color.
 Although clear tubing may seem like the only color you will ever need, it can be surprisingly visible in some cases.
 Clear tubing tends to catch the light, while tinted tubing has a matte finish that doesn't reflect light so readily.
-Depending on the setup, tinted tubing may actually be far easier to conceal next to colored equipment, cabinetry, or backgrounds.
+Depending on the setup, tinted tubing may be far easier to conceal next to colored equipment, cabinetry, or backgrounds.
 Tinted tubing can also be used in gang valves to give a quick and easy visual differentiation for which piece of equipment a line is going to.
 Black tubing has the added benefit of deterring algae growth in airlines.
 In addition to clear tubing, colors or tints commonly seen are pale blue, pale green and black.
 Some tubing comes with markers to indicate length, which can be handy when cutting to desired lengths.

 When cutting airline tubing always cut them a bit longer than what you need, as you can always trim them later but you can't add length if the line is too short.
-Cutting the tubing at a slight angle will help when placing and removing the tubing from equipment.
+Cutting the tubing at a slight angle will help when placing and removing the tubing from the equipment.
 Wet the nozzle of the fitting help the tubing slip on the fitting more readily.
 If using multiple airlines, mark each line with a magic marker to help to identify which one is which later on.